-We all know that Buckingham Palace is a stunning architectural monument, the biggest tourist attraction in London and one of the most recognisable palaces in the world.
+Buckingham Palace is a stunning architectural monument, the biggest tourist attraction in London and one of the most recognisable palaces in Europe and the world.
 But do you know much else about the Royal Palace?
 Here, I will enlighten you about 10 interesting things you probably didn’t know regarding this royal palace, which are absolutely fascinating.
 Some of these may shock you!

 Buckingham Palace is one of the few remaining fully functioning royal palaces in the world, being the home and offices of the Monarch of the UK.
 Many other countries lost their royal families long ago and the old palaces are now museums for the most part.

 It is named after the Duke of Buckingham who built Buckingham House, as it was previously known, when he became Duke in the early 1700s.
 Then it was purchased by the royal family in 1761, enlarged and renamed Buckingham Palace.